 The Hanover College Educator Preparation Program (EPP) prepares teachers to meet State of Indiana licensing requirements and national accreditation via SPA and NCATE/CAEP.
 We strongly encourage all Program Completers to obtain their Indiana teacher's license soon after graduation, no matter the particular personal circumstances at that time.
 While most states do have some version of license reciprocity, it is easier to get a license in another state after being licensed in the state where teacher training was completed and many states require it.
-Students should research another state's requirements by visiting the Department of Education website of the particular state for specifics and discuss these with their Education Program advisor while they are students.
+Students should research another state's requirements by visiting the Department of Education website of the particular state for specifics and discuss these with their Education Program advisor and the Student Services and Licensing Advisory while they are still students.

-IMPORTANT NOTE: Those students who have not met all criteria for certification have a limit of one calendar year from their graduation date to complete all requirements for teacher certification through Hanover College.
+Those graduates who have not met all criteria for certification have a limit of one calendar year from their graduation date to complete all requirements for teacher certification through Hanover College.
 After that deadline, students would have to obtain certification a Transition to Teaching Program or through graduate level coursework at another institution.
 Individual reviews and appeals may be conducted upon request.
-The decision of the Director of the Hanover College Educator Preparation Program is final in regards to licensing eligibility/certification status.
+The decision of the Program Chair of the Hanover College Educator Preparation Program is final in regards to licensing eligibility/certification status.